Azure/Avere/src/terraform/examples/vfxt/vdbench/README.md

 6. `cd src/terraform/examples/vfxt/vdbench`

-7. `code main.tf` to edit the local variables section at the top of the file, to customize to your preferences
+7. `code main.tf` to edit the local variables section at the top of the file, to customize to your preferences.
+If you are using an [ssk key](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys), ensure that ~/.ssh/id_rsa is populated.

 8. execute `terraform init` in the directory of `main.tf`.

-9. execute `terraform apply -auto-approve` to build the vfxt cluster, and configure vmss clients with VDBench
+9. execute `terraform apply -auto-approve` to build the vfxt cluster with a 12 node VMSS configured to run VDBench.

 ## Using vdbench